A long-standing recommendation is that the optimal WordPress featured image size is 1200 x 675, a 16:9 (landscape) aspect ratio.

 What About Non-WordPress Sites?

-If your website is not based on WordPress, you can use structured data to specify the primaryImageOfPage.
+If your website is based on a platform other than WordPress, you can use structured data to specify the primaryImageOfPage.

 The primaryImageOfPage is a Schema.org property used in structured data to indicate which image is the main, featured, or representative image for a specific webpage.
 It corresponds to the WordPress featured image.